All entries are from John Mayall's

 4th December:

-demo to Gram Parsons, also on "Decca-acetate"
+demo to Gram Parsons, "Decca-acetate"-version

 brothers for the upcoming documentary film Gimme Shelter.